sakshatshinde/sakshat/content/kazakhstan/index.md

 - Accomadation was cheap and comparable to the indian market, sometimes it was even cheaper
 - Skiing in Kazakhstan 🇰🇿 is cheaper than Kashmir, India 🇮🇳 by a factor of `10`
 - Mumbai `BOM` to Almaty `ALA` return flights are cheaper than most domestic flights within India 🇮🇳 `₹12.5k ~ $150`
-- Public transport is cheap in Kazakhstan 🇰🇿 You pay a `100 ₸` and get off wherever you want
+- Public transport is cheap in Kazakhstan 🇰🇿 You pay a `100 〒` and get off wherever you want
 - It is beautiful, and tourist-free
+- Almaty and Astana governments are pushing for more tourist schemes like [Almaty City Pass](https://almaty.citypass.kz/en/) and [Astana Pass](https://astana.citypass.kz/en/)

 # Locations